 15. Water Kefir

-Unlike dairy-based kefir, water kefir is one of the top natural vegan probiotic foods that can be enjoyed as part of a healthy plant-based diet.
-It’s also thinner than regular kefir and can be flavored using a variety of herbs, fruits and spices to create your own customized concoction.
+The water kind is one of the top natural vegan probiotic foods that can be enjoyed as part of a healthy plant-based diet.
+It’s also thinner than the regular version and can be flavored using a variety of herbs, fruits and spices to create your own customized concoction.

 16. Raw Milk

 Raw cow’s milk, goat’s milk, sheep’s milk and A2 aged cheeses are particularly high in probiotics.
 Just remember, all pasteurized dairy is devoid of healthy bacteria, so to get the probiotics, you need to stick to only high-quality, raw dairy that hasn’t been pasteurized.

 Kimchi is a cousin to sauerkraut and is the Korean take on cultured veggies.
 It’s created by mixing a main ingredient, such as Chinese cabbage, with a number of other foods and spices, like red pepper flakes, radishes, carrots, garlic, ginger, onion, sea salt and fish sauce.

 The mixture is then left aside to ferment for three to 14 days, resulting in a flavor-filled, probiotic-packed ingredient.